HalitU/itucsdb1621/docs/index.rst

 	* An image may have more than one location tags.
 	* A poster can tag other users to specific locations on images.
 	* A tag can be deleted or edited by tagged user.
+	* Users can create new groups with the people they followed.
+    * Users can organize events.

 Contents: